RosettaNet

 RosettaNet is a non-profit consortium aimed at establishing standard processes for the sharing of business information (B2B).
 RosettaNet is a consortium of major Computer and Consumer Electronics, Electronic Components, Semiconductor Manufacturing, Telecommunications and Logistics companies working to create and implement industry-wide, open e-business process standards.
 These standards form a common e-business language, aligning processes between supply chain partners on a global basis.

+Overview

 RosettaNet is a subsidiary of GS1 US, formerly the Uniform Code Council, Inc. (UCC).
 It was formed mainly through the efforts of Fadi Chehade, its first CEO.
 RosettaNet's 500 members come from companies around the world.
 The consortium has a presence in USA, Malaysia, Europe, Japan, Taiwan, China, Singapore, Thailand and Australia.
 RosettaNet has several local user groups.
 The European User Group is called EDIFICE.

 The RosettaNet Standards website shut down by the end of 2013 and RosettaNet Standards is now managed as part of GS1 US website.